nikcleju/ESDM_Course/Projects/P3_ATM.md

 1. The ATM operates as follows:
    - client inserts card
-   - client inserts PIN number and Enter, ATM checks if it is correct
+   - client inserts PIN number and presses Enter
+   - ATM checks if PIN is correct
    - client specifies an amount of money to withdraw, then presses Enter
    - if the amount is available, the money is released
    - the card is released